Quantcast

 Eddie Redmaybe wears a white button-up shirt with a light brown jacket as he poses for the camera at an event

-Eddie Redmayne said he needed to make it “absolutely clear” where he stood after Rowling’s June 2020 comments.
+Eddie Redmayne said he needed to make it “absolutely clear” where he stood following Rowling’s outburst.

-The actor, who played Newt Scamander in the Harry Potter spin-off film series Fantastic Beasts, told Variety: “Respect for transgender people remains a cultural imperative, and over the years I have been trying to constantly educate myself.
+Already a highly successful actor before playing Newt Scamander in the spin-off film series Fantastic Beasts, he told Variety: “Respect for transgender people remains a cultural imperative, and, over the years, I have been trying to constantly educate myself.
 This is an ongoing process.

 “I disagree with Jo’s comments.
 Trans women are women, trans men are men and non-binary identities are valid.
 I would never want to speak on behalf of the community but I do know that my dear transgender friends and colleagues are tired of this constant questioning of their identities, which all too often results in violence and abuse.

-Redmayne, who has been criticised himself in the past for playing trans artist Lili Elbe in The Danish Girl despite being a cisgender man, has also condemned abuse directed towards Rowling because of her views.
+Redmayne, who has been criticised himself in the past for playing transgender artist Lili Elbe in The Danish Girl, despite being a cisgender man, also condemned abuse directed towards Rowling for her views.

-In a September 2020 with the Daily Mail, he said the online abuse towards the author was “absolutely disgusting”, while also making clear such abuse towards trans people was “equally disgusting”.
+In an interview with the Daily Mail just months after Rowling published her “TERF Wars”, he said the online abuse she faced was “absolutely disgusting”, while also making clear such abuse towards trans people was “equally disgusting”.

 Helena Bonham Carter – Bellatrix Lestrange